 So what can we expect for the future of these therapies within the state?
 It might excite you to hear that Hawaii is one of the handful of states making active efforts to become involved in the research and application of psilocybin-assisted therapy.

-In fact, in March of 2022, the Hawaii state senate unanimously approved a psilocybin task force bill which establishes a workgroup whose focus is not only to research the therapeutic benefits of psilocybin, but also to create workable state regulations and medical standards for psychedelic therapy procedures.
+In March of 2022, the Hawaii state senate unanimously approved a psilocybin task force bill which establishes a workgroup whose focus is not only to research the therapeutic benefits of psilocybin, but also to create workable state regulations and medical standards for psychedelic therapy procedures.

 The prospect of psilocybin decriminalization and medical legalization is incredibly encouraging, especially since Hawaii unfortunately has a shortage of mental health professionals, meaning the state’s residents would greatly benefit from novel and alternative therapies.